 Yet fans will be happy to know the Pfeffermans will get their swan song — in the literal form of song.

 "We're making a musical movie of Transparent," they reveal.
 "My sister Faith is a brilliant songwriter.
 I've always seen her as Lin-Manuel Miranda [or] Stephen Sondheim.
-My sister a genius and has been writing songs about the Pfefferman family and even the Soloway family for the past decade.
+My sister is a genius and has been writing songs about the Pfefferman family and even the Soloway family for the past decade.
 It's our co-worship of each other and trusting each other and faith in each other around creativity that really has given birth to everything I do, and is giving birth to this next phase of Pfeffermans.

 The "Transparent" musical will also be released on Amazon, and Soloway hopes to take it on the road.